BillyBadBoy/ChandrupatlaSolver/README.md

 | 7  |-3.000000000110537 |-2.9999944542156562 |
 | 8  |-3.000000000110537 |-3.0                |

 The algorithm termintates after 8 iterations because an exact root has been found: `f(-3.0) = 0`.
-The performance of the Chandrupatla solver is at least as good, if not better, than the Brent solver.
+As can be seen, the performance of the Chandrupatla solver is at least as good, if not better, than the Brent solver.